Wormholes with Ends of the World: Discussion

 \section{Discussion}

-In this work, we constructed and studied wormholes in a 3D gravity model incorporating conical defects, EOW branes, kinks, and punctures, which naturally extended the paradigm of ensemble averaging in AdS${}_3$/CFT${}_2$ to the case of BCFTs.
-Classical wormholes with these ingredients provide a bulk realization of statistical moments of BCFT data and reproduce the same formulae showing up in the universal asymptotics of 2D conformal bootstrap.
+In this work, we constructed and studied wormholes in a 3D gravity model incorporating conical defects, EOW branes, kinks, and punctures, thereby extending the paradigm of ensemble averaging in AdS${}_3$/CFT${}_2$ to BCFTs.
+Classical wormholes with these ingredients provide a bulk realization of statistical moments of BCFT data and reproduce the formulae showing up in the universal asymptotics of 2D conformal bootstrap.

 Our key findings are the following.
 We first presented a no-go statement prohibiting the existence of certain wormholes, from which we conclude that certain objects do not exhibit ensemble averaging.
 This includes in particular the $g$-functions and the OPE coefficients $D_{i\id}^{(a)}$ for sub-threshold scalars $\phi_i$.
 We then studied wormholes with tensionless branes.
 In this case, we outlined how to obtain wormholes with EOW branes and kinks from ones without them using what we call the quadrupling trick followed by the halving trick.
 For wormholes with tensionful branes, we first showed that introducing the brane tension modifies the geometry through the addition or deletion of wedge-like regions.
 For branes without kinks, we proved that the change of the action as a function of tension depends only on the topology of the brane, leading to a topological relation.
 For branes with kinks, we conjectured a more general topological relation involving Euler characteristics of both the branes and kinks and provided explicit computations supporting it.
 Throughout this paper, we have emphasized the important role of $g$-functions.
 The topological nature of the branes permits an agreement of the $g$-function dependence between 3D gravity and 2D BCFT ensemble.
-A BCFT analogue of the Schlenker–Witten theorem also naturally emerges as a consequence of this topological structure.
-We also outlined the role of the punctures in contributing to fine-grained aspects of the ensemble.
+A BCFT analog of the Schlenker–Witten theorem also naturally emerges as a consequence of this topological structure.
+We also outlined the role of the punctures in contributing to consistency of the ensemble.

 Let us now move on to some open questions and future directions.